Casting¶

 Reusing CastOptions in custom helpers¶

-from yggdrasil.data.cast.options import CastOptions
+from yggdrasil.data.options import CastOptions

 def normalize_options(options=None, *, target_field=None) -> CastOptions:

-return CastOptions.check(options, target_field=target_field, strict_match_names=True)
+return CastOptions.check(options, target=target_field)

 When the cast doesn't fire¶